alleyinteractive/wp-liveblog/README.md

 [action-release](https://github.com/alleyinteractive/action-release) via a
 [built release workflow](./.github/workflows/built-release.yml) to compile and tag releases.
-Whenever a new version is detected in the root plugin's headers in the `plugin.php` file or in the `composer.json` file, the workflow will automatically build the plugin and tag it with a new version.
+Whenever a new version is detected in the root plugin's headers in the `wp-liveblog.php` file or in the `composer.json` file, the workflow will automatically build the plugin and tag it with a new version.
 The built tag will contain all the required front-end assets the plugin may require.
 This works well for publishing to WordPress.org or for submodule-ing.